hridaya423/zenith/README.md

 ## Installation

-- Download the extension from the Chrome Web Store (coming soon).
+- Download the extension from the [Chrome Web Store](https://chromewebstore.google.com/detail/zenith/glocalmkapjjbmccnmbmamaljhdljgmg?authuser=8&hl=en-GB).
-- Install the extension in your Chrome browser:
-1. Download this repo
-2. extract, then get it out then send to zip
-3. load unpacked
 - Enjoy your new, focused new tab experience!

 ## Usage